 But to be honest, I can't really define more than "Grilled meat" or "BBQ meat"

-It usually uses thinly sliced beef (or pork or chicken) to char grill them, then dip them in a particular sauce.
+It usually uses thinly sliced beef (or pork or chicken) to chargrill them, then dip them in a special sauce.

-Okay, in my opinion, what's to make yakiniku more than "grilled meat" is the sauce.
+Okay, in my opinion, the sauce is what makes yakiniku more than just "grilled meat".

 Yakiniku sauce has this particular flavour of soy sauce, sweetness, fruitiness...basically the taste is very complex and it's very hard replicate.